sofiaborgato/-SARS-CoV-2-variants-classification-and-characterization/README.md

 * 1000 samples from lineage B.1.427/B.1.429 (Californian variant);
 * 1000 samples from lineage B.1.525 (Nigerian variant);
 * 500 samples from lineage B.1.617 (Indian variant).
+### Demo Data
+For the demo trial we prepare two different dataset one for the classification and one for the clustering task.
+The demo dataset for the classification task is composed by:
+* 30 samples from the original cases from Wuhan in January 2020;
+* 30 samples from lineage B.1.1.7 (English variant);
+* 30 samples from lineage B.1.351 (South-African variant);
+* 30 samples from lineage P.1 (Brazilian variant);
+* 30 samples from lineage B.1.427/B.1.429 (Californian variant);
+* 30 samples from lineage B.1.525 (Nigerian variant);
+The demo dataset for the clustering task is composed by :
+* 10 samples from the original cases from Wuhan in January 2020;
+* 10 samples from lineage B.1.1.7 (English variant);
+* 10 samples from lineage B.1.351 (South-African variant);
+* 10 samples from lineage P.1 (Brazilian variant);
+* 10 samples from lineage B.1.427/B.1.429 (Californian variant);
+* 10 samples from lineage B.1.525 (Nigerian variant);
+* 150 samples from lineage B.1.617 (Indian variant).

 ## Report of the work
 A detailed description of the project and the analyses performed can be found [`here`](./Report/Report.pdf)